ScSteffen/neuralEntropyClosures/README.md

 ## Packages needed

 * If you use conda, please consult the installer script '''package_installer.sh'''.
 If you use pip, consult '''requirements.txt'''.
 * A ready to use docker container is provided [here](https://hub.docker.com/repository/docker/scsteffen/neural_entropy).
-One needs the nvidia-docker installed (tutorial [here](https://www.tensorflow.org/install/docker) and [here](https://github.com/NVIDIA/nvidia-docker).
+One needs the nvidia-docker installed (tutorial available [here](https://www.tensorflow.org/install/docker) and [here](https://github.com/NVIDIA/nvidia-docker)).

 ## Available, tested network models ##